Prepare for Distance Learning

 CHARTER/SPECTRUM: Charter will offer free Spectrum broadband and Wi-Fi access for 60 days to households with K-12 and/or college students who do not already have a subscription.
 Call 1-844-488-8395 to enroll.

-Should you require assistance regarding the use of these or other technologies, please contact the IT helpdesk at firstname.lastname@example.org.
+Help.Desk@lehman.cuny.edu: Should you require assistance regarding the use of these or other technologies, please contact the IT helpdesk.

-Student notifications will be sent through CUNY Alert, via college-wide emails, a banner on the Lehman home page, and social media posts on Twitter, Instagram and Facebook, along with notices on Lehman 360, the main college phone line, and the Lehman mobile app.
+Notifications: Students may find important updates through the following assets: CUNY Alert, college-wide emails, a banner on the Lehman home page, and social media posts on Twitter, Instagram and Facebook, along with notices on Lehman 360, the main college phone line, and the Lehman mobile app.
 Your instructors will contact you by email, so please review your Lehman email account on a regular basis.

 UPDATED ACADEMIC CALENDAR

 In light of the increasing concerns of the coronavirus (COVID-19) spread and impact it has on students' learning performance, CUNY's Office of the University Registrar has authorized the following adjustments to the Spring 2020 and Fall 2020 Academic Calendar.
 The following changes are outlined below and take effect immediately.

 - Last Day to File for Pass/No Credit/Fail Option–CUNY announced a flexible credit/no credit policy, effective April 1, 2020.
 Students will have 20 days after they receive their spring term grades to decide if they want to convert the letter grades they earn in their classes to credit/no credit (CR/NC) grading.
 CUNY will supply students with pertinent information about the impact of CR/NC on their financial aid and academic progress.
 Read the policy.